msys-stackbox/adonis-amqp-eventbus/readme.md

 # adonis-amqp-eventbus

 A beta implementation of AMQP eventbus for Adonis.
-This implementation is limited to AMQP queue only.
-Used it in production at your own risk.

 This is also based on this implimentation [adonisjs-rabbitmq](https://github.com/josemiguelmelo/adonisjs-rabbitmq)

 ## Installation